Online Astronomy eText: The Planets

 A new planet, Neptune, had been found merely by using errors in the calculated positions of another planet.
 Was it possible that other planets might be found in this way?
 And if so, where?

 In the inner Solar System,efforts centered on the precession of the line of apsides of Mercury.
 The line of apsides is the imaginary line that runs from the perihelion position of the planet's orbit, through the Sun, to the aphelion position of the planet; in other words, the major axis of the orbit.
-If only the Sun and the planet existed, Newtonian physics requires that the planet's orbit, once determined by initial conditions (its position and motion relative to the Sun), should remain the same for all eternity; but in the presence of other planets the repeated passage of one planet by another, as each goes around the Sun at differing rates, causes perturbations (small changes) in the orbit.
+If only the Sun and the planet existed, Newtonian physics requires that the planet's orbit, once determined by initial conditions (its position and motion relative to the Sun), should remain essentially the same for all eternity; but in the presence of other planets (primarily Venus and the Earth) the repeated passage of one planet by another, as each goes around the Sun at differing rates, causes perturbations (small changes) in the orbit.
 Each time round the Sun the effects of the perturbations are small, and over time they tend to cancel each other out, but they can cause "wobbles" of one sort or another in the orbit, and one of these, in the case of Mercury, is a slow change in the direction of the line of apsides of about 2/3 of a degree per century.

 As it happens, that planet, christened Vulcan (whence the name for the hot planet that Spock supposedly came from in the Star Trek series) does not exist, though it was "observed" on at least two occasions.
 (Presumably, a small asteroid or comet or some such object happened by coincidence to be located in the direction expected for the planet.)
-We know that Vulcan does not exist, not because we never found it, but because in the early 1900's Albert Einstein proposed a new theory of motion and gravity, the special and general theories of relativity, which correctly predicted the excess motion of Mercury's line of apsides without resorting to an infra-Mercurian planet.
+We know that Vulcan does not exist, not because we never found it, but because in the early 1900's Albert Einstein proposed new theories of motion and gravity, the special and general theories of relativity, which correctly predicted the excess motion of Mercury's line of apsides without resorting to an infra-Mercurian planet.

-(Note to self: should put discussion or link here, for Einstein's solution)
+(Note to self: should put discussion or link here, for Einstein's solution?)

 (More to follow, primarily in The Discovery of Pluto)